valentinvuillon/valentinvuillon/README.md

 ## Hi!

 This is my personal github repository.
-I upload here all kind of projects I am working on.
+I upload here all kinds of projects I am working on.